mndjinga/CDMATH/README.md

 * `cd ~/workspace/cdmath`

 Download from GitHub.
 For instance:
-* `git clone https://github.com/PROJECT-CDMATH/CDMATH.git cdmath_src`
+* `git clone https://github.com/mndjinga/CDMATH.git cdmath_src`

 Set environment for the compilation of CDMATH
 ---------------------------------------------
 Dependencies.
-The following packages list is sufficient on Ubuntu 14.04, Ubuntu 14.10 and Debian Jessie:
+The following packages list is sufficient on Ubuntu 14.04, Ubuntu 16.04 :

  - `cmake`
  - `g++` or another C++ compiler
  - `libhdf5-dev`